beccasafan/rbb/_posts/appearances/2015-12-03-freddie-mercury-profile.markdown

 Fan pictures indicate that the guys are filming Carpool Karaoke with James Corden for the Late Late Show airing tonight.
 Is this a hint for what songs will be part of that segment?

 Their profile location still says San Jose, CA. Come on guys, you're usually on top of that!
+(This was updated a few hours later.)